creepymonster/GlucoseDirect/README.md

 # Glucose Direct App

-**Warning, please use this app with caution and extreme care.
+**Warning, This project is highly experimental.
+Please use this app with caution and extreme care.
 Do not mindlessly make decisions based on software.
 Do not use this software if you are unsure.**